 These facts then determine the investment styles your advisor will utilize.
 More specifically, the firm may use any combination of asset allocation, long-term purchases, short-term purchases, trading and other strategies.

 All financial planning services offered by U.S. Bank Wealth Management are completely free.
 However, clients may pay charges related to securities commissions, fees for account maintenance and possible asset-based fees.

-The firm’s Personal Portfolio Program has a fairly standard fee structure, with fees based on the size of clients’ portfolio.
+The firm’s wrap fee programs have a fairly standard fee structure, with fees based on the size of clients’ portfolios.
 Note that your fees may end up being higher than these percentages, though, depending on anticipated or past transaction activity, if you’ve used sub-account managers, whether or not you receive other services and other variables.

 What to Watch Out For

 Additionally, U.S. Bank Wealth Management has six disclosures on its SEC record.
 Plus, some of the financial advisors at this firm sell insurance policies through U.S. Bank’s affiliated entities.
 They can earn commissions for these sales, which is a potential conflict of interest.
 However, the firm is a fiduciary and is legally obligated to act in the best interest of clients at all times.